Products, services and equal competition

 Risk-based food control means that high-risk food business operators are subject to greater control than low-risk operators.
 For instance, a food establishment that produces meat products is classified as a higher-risk food control target than, say, a kiosk that sells packaged foodstuffs.
 In food control, the control targets are categorised into various risk categories, and the control frequency of each group is determined on the basis of the risk categorisation.
 For this reason, some control targets are inspected several times a year, whereas other control targets may go several years between inspections.

 A total of 38 per cent of all objects of control were inspected last year.
-Figure 2 shows the percentage of inspected objects of control by sector: Approximately 80% of objects of control involving a high risk for food safety have been inspected, while in primary production, only 3% of objects of control have been subjected to a food control inspection.
+Figure 2 shows the percentage of inspected objects of control by sector: as many as 86% of objects of control involving a high risk for food safety have been inspected, while in primary production, only 2% of objects of control have been subjected to a food control inspection.

 Results of food control are easily available online and by the doors of food business operators